Bi-BitArt/HarvardX-ML-Portfolio/section01_decision_trees_I/notes.md

 - `Ψ(k | R_r)` is the proportion of points in region `R_r` that are labeled with class `k`
 - The sum `Σ` is taken over all possible classes

+(In short, the equation means:
+First, calculate the proportion of items that belong to each class in the region.
+Then, square those proportions and add them up.
+Finally, subtract that sum from 1, the Gini Index is calculated.)

+---

+(The given question here is, what is the effect of squaring the proportion of each classes, why don't we take the maximum?)

 ## Insights